^

 Epidemiology

-Causes of the chronic appendicitis
+Causes chronic appendicitis

 Pathogenesis

-Chronic appendicitis, manifests itself most often in the form of an intermediate form of productive inflammation with hyperplasia of the lymphoid apparatus of the appendix, with a predominance of lymphohistiocytic infiltration, as well as an increase in the amount of connective tissue characterizing the processes of fibrosis or sclerosis in all layers of the appendix, up to their complete atrophy.
+Chronic appendicitis manifests itself most often in the form of an intermediate form of productive inflammation with hyperplasia of the lymphoid apparatus of the appendix with a predominance of lymphohistiocytic infiltration, as well as an increase in the amount of connective tissue, characterizing the processes of fibrosis or sclerosis in all layers of the appendix up to their complete atrophy.

-Symptoms of the chronic appendicitis
+Symptoms chronic appendicitis

 Where does it hurt?